1889 World Chess Championship

 Result: William Steinitz retains the World Championship.

 • When the match ended after 17 games, the remaining three games were played as exhibition consultation games, with both players teaming up with local Havana chess officials.
-Tchigorin and Judge Alberto Ponce played the final three games against Steinitz and Dr. Gavilan.
+Tchigorin and Judge Alberto Ponce played the final three games against Steinitz and Dr. Antonio Gavilan.
 Since Steinitz desired to further test his Q-B3 line in the Evans Gambit, the colors were reversed for these three games, allowing Tchigorin to have White in two of them.

-Cuba, 1889 18 19 20 Score
+Exhibition, 1889 18 19 20 Score

 Steinitz/Gavilan 0 ½ 1